state-alchemists/zrb/src/zrb/builtin/generator/fastapp/template/src/kebab-zrb-app-name/README.md

             - `rpc.py`: RPC handler for the current module.
             - `register_module.py`: A script to register the module to the main application.
             - `migrate.py`: A script to perform migration for the current module.
-            - `component/`: Component objects for the current module.
+            - `integration/`: Initialization of components for the current module.
                 - `model/`
                 - `repo/`
-            - `core/`: Interface and component class definition for the current module.
+            - `component/`: Interface and component class definition for the current module.
             - `entity/`: Entity related resources.
                 - `<entity_name>/`: Resources for current entity.
                     - `api.py`